ogmacorp/OgmaNeo/README.md

 ## Introduction

 Welcome to [Ogma Intelligent Systems Corp](https://ogmacorp.com) OgmaNeo library.
-A C++ library that contains implementation(s) of Online Predicive Hierarchies, as described in the arXiv.org paper: [Feynman Machine: The Universal Dynamical Systems Computer](http://arxiv.org/abs/1609.03971).
+A C++ library that contains implementation(s) of Online Predictive Hierarchies, as described in the arXiv.org paper: [Feynman Machine: The Universal Dynamical Systems Computer](http://arxiv.org/abs/1609.03971).

 The current release of this library contains a form of Sparse Predictive Hierarchies.
 Refer to the arXiv.org paper for further details.